jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

   </video>
 </div>

-The bone mask ignores the right arm and the legs, so the movement of the walk animation still looks okay
+The bone mask ignores the right arm and the legs, so the movement of the walk animation still looks okay.

 **The takeaway:** Simple blending gets you far, but complex character animation needs layering with bone masks.
 Don't try to solve "walk while aiming" with clever blend weights - solve it with proper architectural separation.
 Each layer handles one concern, and the composition system brings them together.